If you’re wondering what to do in Nazaré for a day, you’re in the right place.

-If a few years ago, nobody really knew where Nazaré was located, nowadays, this is no longer true.
-It was the giant waves of Nazaré that made this Portuguese town famous.
-In fact, more specifically, Nazaré became known after the surfer Garrett McNamara broke the world record for the biggest wave surfed there.
+If a few years ago, nobody really knew where Nazaré was located, today that’s no longer the case.
+It was the giant waves of Nazaré that put this Portuguese town on the map.
+More specifically, Nazaré gained worldwide attention when surfer Garrett McNamara surfed one of the biggest waves ever recorded here.

 How to get to Nazaré?